pbaranchikov/stash-eol-check/README.md

 * only last commit is analyzed in pre-receive hook during the initial push

 ## Version history

+### Version 0.4
+- Optimized hook performance by using more effective stream reading

 ### Version 0.3
 - Integration tests implemented.
 They are now performed automatically